vickymg/CV/README.md

 ## Vicky Gray

-#### Web Development
+#### Web Development Experience

+**Ministry of Justice**
-**Ministry of Justice, Junior Front-End Developer (August 2016 - present)**
+Junior Front-End Developer (August 2016 - present)

 Working on front-end development in HTML, CSS and JavaScript.
 Currently working on the Money to Prisoners project.

 **Makers Academy**

 Learning to code at Makers Academy, I have completed projects in Ruby, Rails, JavaScript and AngularJS, amongst other technologies.
 It has meant I have an appreciation for clean code and test-driven development, and I have really enjoyed pair-programming with a different person every day.
-I also now have the ability to pick up new languages and frameworks very quickly, and I am still learning more!
+I also now have the ability to pick up new languages and frameworks very quickly, and I am always learning more.

 Some projects completed include:
 - [Danagotchi](https://github.com/vickymg/danagotchi "Danagotchi") - A mindfulness app using AngularJS